Stickano/sloa.dk/README.md

 # sloa.dk
-This is the codebase for https://sloa.dk
+sloa.dk was a dying project and is no longer available.
+This was it's codebase though.

 This has been a long going hobby project - a personal portfolio site.